IST263/fall2019m004/docs/projects/individual.md

 You can now start thinking about adding CSS to implement the wireframes.
 You will most likely be adding and/or removing HTML markup that you submitted previously.
 That is totally fine.
 Before you start including CSS it is recommended that you have

-- An idea of the color scheme you intend on using in the site.
+An idea of the color scheme you intend on using in the site.
+By the end of this phase your site should

+- All pages should have valid HTML markup
+- One of the page should be responsive.
+- One of the page should pass the accessibility test (Use the free WAVE Chrome Extension)

 ### v3 using Bootstrap ###